moneybutton/yours-channels/docs/yours-lightning.md

 - Explanation: When a fatal error occurs, an error message may be sent.
 Both parties should close the channel when an error message is either sent or received.

-### MsgOpen
-- Command: 'open'
-- Arguments:
-  - amount: A big number specifying the amount of satoshis the channel will be funded with.
-  - xPub: The channel funder's extended public key (in bip32 string format) to be used in the funding multisig transaction.
-- Explanation: This message is the first message sent on a channel.
-When Bob opens a channel with Carol, Bob sends this message first.

-### MsgOpenRes
-- Command: 'open-res'
-- Arguments:
-  - pubKey: The extended public key (in bip32 string format) of the channel recipient.
-- Explanation: If a channel recipient (Carol) has received an 'open' message and agrees to open the channel, they respond with an 'open-res' message.
-This message needs to contain the extended public key of the channel recipient for use in the funding multisig transaction and payments.

 ### MsgUpdate
 - Command: 'update'